rsonnenf/calorie_tracker/README.md

 ## Reflection

-This was my first attempt at creating a program using microservices that interact through a communication pipe.
+This was my first experience with creating a program using microservices that interact through a communication pipe.
 In addition to honing some of my Python skills, I learned about the benefits of using microservices, which--given their more "decentralized" nature--allows for easier maintenance of an overall program and more flexibility for team productivity and deployment during development.